-- 27. On the day of nomination at a venue and time specified by the Secretary General, all the nominees shall be allowed to address the National Council for a period not more than 10 minutes outlining their goals and strategies for the Council if elected as Chairperson. - 28.
+- 26A A nominee who wants to vote for another nominee instead of himself/herself is deemed to display disinterest and shall withdraw himself/herself from the list of nominees. - 27.
+On the day of nomination at a venue and time specified by the Secretary General, all the nominees shall be allowed to address the National Council for a period not more than 10 minutes outlining their goals and strategies for the Council if elected as Chairperson. - 28.
 A bio-data of each nominated candidate shall be circulated among Members of the National Council and also be read out in the House before the election. - 29.
 The election of Chairperson shall be done through secret ballot where all members shall have one vote each. - 30.
 On the day of election, the Secretary General shall announce the list of nominees for the post of Chairperson after which he/she shall call out the members one by one to the voting booth. - 31.
 The candidate who receives majority of the votes cast shall be declared as Chairperson of the National Council.
 In the event of a tie among two or more candidates who secure the maximum number of votes, one more round of voting shall be conducted.
 In this round, only those candidates that secure equal votes shall be included.
-In the event of candidates still securing equal number of votes, the result shall be determined by draw of lots.
+In the event of candidates still

-- 32. The number of votes received by each candidate shall be displayed before the members present and voting. - 33.
+- securing equal number of votes, the result shall be determined by draw of lots. - 32.
+The number of votes received by each candidate shall be displayed before the members present and voting. - 33.
 Where there is only one candidate for the office of Chairperson, an uncontested election shall be held.
 The election shall be done based on "Yes" and "No' votes and decided by a simple majority of votes cast by the members present and voting.
 Should the votes be divided equally between "Yes" and "No", one more round of voting shall be held.
-In the event if there is a tie even in the second round, fresh nominations shall be invited - 34.
-The same process shall be followed for the election of the Deputy Chairperson three days after the election of the Chairperson.
-The nomination form for the Deputy Chairperson, Form 1 (B) is as provided for in Annexure 4. - 35.
+In the event if there is a tie even in the second round, fresh nominations shall be invited. - 34.
+The same process shall be followed for the election of the Deputy Chairperson which shall be on the same day as the day of election of the Chairperson.
+The nomination form for the Deputy Chairperson, Form 1(B) is as provided for in Annexure 5. - 35.
 The Chairperson shall hold office until the expiration of the term of the National Council but in the case of death, resignation or removal during the term of the National Council, a new Chairperson shall be elected without undue delay. - 36.
-In the event of re-electing the Chairperson, the Deputy Chairperson can contest for the office of Chairperson only after his/her resignation from the position of Deputy Chairperson. - 37.
-Subsequent to the election, the Druk Gyalpo shall confer Dakyen to the Chairperson, by warrant under His hand and seal.
+In the event of re-electing the Chairperson, the Deputy Chairperson can contest for the office of Chairperson only after his/her resignation from the position of Deputy Chairperson.

+37. Subsequent to the election, the Druk Gyalpo shall confer Dakyen to the Chairperson, by warrant under His hand and seal.